Yueyang: Government

-The current CPC Party Secretary of Yueyang is Wang Yi'ou and the current Mayor is Li Aiwu.
+The current CPC Party Secretary of Yueyang is Xie Weijiang and the current mayor is Li Zhi.

 Transportation

 Yueyang has two Yangtze River crossings, the Jingyue Yangtze River Bridge and Dongting Lake Bridge.

 The city is served by Yueyang Sanhe Airport.

 Education

 There are a total of six colleges and polytechnic schools and several medical schools, the largest of which is Hunan Institute of Science and Technology.